Dr. Galen Wright, PhD

 Dr. Rossignol and Dr. LeRoux

-Continue supporting their research funded by the Hope Fund in 2023 titled: Electrophysiological non-invasive biomarkers in Rett Syndrome evaluation.
+Hope funds granted to continue supporting Dr. Rossignol and Dr. LeRoux research titled: Electrophysiological non-invasive biomarkers in Rett Syndrome evaluation.